tsy24/tp/docs/DeveloperGuide.md

   Use case ends.

 * 3a.
 The given index is invalid.
     * 3a1.
 NurseyBook shows an error message.

       Use case resumes at step 2.

-**UC2: Update an elderly’s details**
+**UC2: Edit an elderly’s details**

 **MSS**

-1. User requests to list elderly (that the user is in-charge of)
+1. User requests to list elderly
 2. NurseyBook shows a list of elderly
-3. User requests to update the details of a specific elderly in the list
+3. User requests to edit the details of a specific elderly in the list
-4. NurseyBook updates the details for the elderly
+4. NurseyBook edits the details for the elderly

     Use case ends.

 **Extensions**
 * 2a.
 The list of elderly is empty.

   Use case ends.

 * 3a.
-The given index is invalid.
+The given parameter is invalid.
     * 3a1.
 NurseyBook shows an error message.

       Use case resumes at step 2.

+* 3b.
+There are extra parameters not accepted by the command.
+    * 3b1.
+NurseyBook shows an error message.

+      Use case resumes at step 2.
+* 3c.
+The edit does not cause any change in elderly's details.
+    * 3c1.
+NurseyBook shows an error message.

+      Use case resumes at step 2.

+* 3d.
+The name of the edited elderly is the same as another elderly saved in NurseyBook.
+    * 3d1.
+NurseyBook shows an error message.

+      Use case resumes at step 2.

-**UC3: Add additional notes about an elderly**
+**UC3: Add remark about an elderly**

 **MSS**

-1. User requests to list elderly (that the user is in-charge of)
+1. User requests to list elderly
 2. NurseyBook shows a list of elderly
-3. User requests to add a remark/additional notes to a specific elderly in the list
+3. User requests to add a remark to a specific elderly in the list
 4. NurseyBook adds the remark to the elderly

     Use case ends.